veyon/docs/admin/configuration.rst

 |   control                                       |                                                 |
 +-------------------------------------------------+-------------------------------------------------+

-The authentication method can be chosen and configured as described in section :ref:`authentication configuration` of the configuration reference.
+The authentication method can be chosen and configured as described in section :ref:`RefAuthentication` of the configuration reference.

-Key Management
+Key management
 ++++++++++++++

 In order to use the key file authentication, at first a :index:`key pair` consisting of a public and a private key has to be generated.
-The configuration page :ref:`Authentication keys` is available for this purpose.
+The configuration page :ref:`RefAuthenticationKeys` is available for this purpose.
 A new key pair is generated via the `guilabel:`Create key pair` button.
 A short, concise term such as ``teacher`` should be chosen as the name.
 An access group must then be set for both private and public keys.
 The private key access group may only include users who are to be allowed to access other computers via the Veyon Master.
 The public key should be assigned to a global access group so that the key is readable by all users and the operating system.

-As soon as the keyfile-authentication is set up and working with one client computer, the keys can be deposited on a shared network drive and the :ref:`Base Directories <BaseDirectories>` can be changed accordingly.
+As soon as the keyfile-authentication is set up and working with one client computer, the keys can be deposited on a shared network drive and the :ref:`RefKeyFileDirectories` can be changed accordingly.
 Now the client computers just have to import the Veyon configuration, however, the files containing the keys don't have to be manually imported.

 .. attention:: The private key file shall only be accessible for users that should have access to other computers.
 If the file is stored on a network drive, it must be thoroughly ensured that file access is restricted with an ACL or similar!

 .. index:: computer access control

-.. _AccessControl:
+.. _ConfAccessControl:

 Access control
 --------------

 With the help of the :index:`Access control` module it can be specified in detail which users may access a computer.
 Access control is performed during :index:`connection initialisation` after the authentication.
 While authentication assures the authenticity of an accessing user, the access control functionality restricts :index:`computer access` to authorised users, e.g. teachers.

-Setup is done from the :guilabel:`Access control` configuration page and is described in detail in chapter :ref:`Computer access control`.
+Setup is done from the :guilabel:`Access control` configuration page and is described in detail in chapter :ref:`AccessControlRules`.

 .. important:: The configuration of the access control is like all settings part of the local Veyon configuration.
-The configuration must therefore be :ref:`transferred to all other computers <ImportExportConfiguration>` to work properly.
+The configuration must therefore be :ref:`transferred to all other computers <ConfImportExport>` to work properly.

 .. index:: Rooms and computers

-.. _Rooms and computers:
+.. _ConfRoomsAndComputers:

 Rooms & computers
 -----------------

-In the configuration page :guilabel:`Rooms & computers` you can create the :index:`rooms and computers` that are displayed in Veyon Master when the :ref:`network object directory`-backend *Builtin* is used.
+In the configuration page :guilabel:`Rooms & computers` you can create the :index:`rooms and computers` that are displayed in Veyon Master when the :ref:`RefNetworkObjectDirectory`-backend *Builtin* is used.
 Unlike backends such as :ref:`LDAP <LDAP>` this information is stored in the local configuration and must therefore be transferred to all computers.

 The configuration page consists of two lists.
 The left list contains all configured rooms.
 Using the two buttons below the list, rooms may be added or deleted.
 Existing rooms can be edited and renamed by double-clicking.